moby/moby/docs/sources/reference/commandline/cli.md

       --memory-swap=""         Total memory (memory + swap), `-1` to disable swap -c, --cpu-shares         CPU Shares (relative weight)
-      --cpuset-cpus=""         CPUs in which to allow execution, e.g. `0-3`, `0,1`
+      --cpuset-cpus=""         CPUs in which to allow execution, e.g. `0-3`, `0,1` --privileged=false       Give extended privileges to all containers used for this build

 Builds Docker images from a Dockerfile and a "context".
 A build's context is the files located in the specified `PATH` or `URL`.
 The build process can